 The Darksaber made its live-action Star Wars debut in The Mandalorian.
 Specifically, the legendary weapon appeared in Moff Gideon’s hands in the season one finale.
 As season two of the Disney+ series played out, the weapon became even more important.
 Din Djarin, the titular Mandalorian, wrested the Darksaber from Moff Gideon during combat.
 He tried to give it Bo-Katan Kryze, but the person who wants to wield the weapon has to win it in combat.
 They can’t just receive it because someone doesn’t want it.
+And then the matter of rightful ownership continued in season three of The Mandalorian.

-And now, thanks to The Book of Boba Fett, we’ve learned another piece of information about the Mandalorian weapon.
-But if you’re looking for more, here’s what the Darksaber is, where we’ve seen it before, and what it means for the future of Mandalore.
+If you’re looking for more, here’s what the Darksaber is, where we’ve seen it before, and what it means for the future of Mandalore.

 What Is the Darksaber?

 If you’re a fan of the Star Wars animated series Star Wars: The Clone Wars and Star Wars Rebels, then you’ll recognize the Darksaber.
 Tarre Vizsla, the first Mandalorian to join the Jedi Order, created the Darksaber.
 Its black-bladed design sets it apart from all other lightsabers.
 Vizsla used his heritage in the look too, using beskar to craft the pommel, hand guard, and blade emitter.
 For a time after Tarre Vizsla died, the Jedi Temple kept the blade.
 But after the Old Republic fell, House Vizsla raided the Temple and took the weapon.